monolithgoon/momentum-trend-notification-bot/src/analytics/leaderboard_latest/README.md

    - If history is too short, returns snapshot unmodified; otherwise, queues for batch processing

 5. **⚡ Run Enrichment Pipeline:**
-   If there are queued snapshots, calls `pipeline.processBatch()` to compute velocity, acceleration, and boosts for all "ready" symbols in a single batch.
+   If there are queued snapshots, calls `pipeline.processBatch()` to compute velocity, acceleration, and velAccBoostFns for all "ready" symbols in a single batch.
 Returns a map keyed by symbol with enriched snapshots.

 ---